San7o/Brenta-Engine/docs/GUIDE.md

 # Guide

 Welcome to the Brenta-Engine guide.
-This document explains how the engine works and how to use it for your own projects.
+This document explains how the engine works and how to use its API for your own projects.
 There are plenty of features and abstractions which may seem scary at first, but hopefully you will conclude that these abstractions make sense and fit elegantly together.
 The API is designed to be clear to use at any abstraction level, and it makes it easy to combine objects together